TxusLopez/CAI2023/README.md

 ## Experimentation

-You can find the use case in the file "data_gen.py", which generates the sinthetic dataset, processes it in a real-time fashion with the river library, and plot the results.
+You can find the use case in the file self-contained "data_gen.py", which generates the sinthetic dataset, processes it in a real-time fashion with the river library, and plot the results.
+Once installed the required libraries, you just need to run it in order to obtain the plots and conclusions derived from the experimenation.